needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-interactor-affordance-state-provider.md

+---
+uid: xri-xr-interactor-affordance-state-provider
+---
 # XR Interactor Affordance State Provider

 State Machine component that derives an interaction affordance state from an associated interactor.

+> [!WARNING]
+> The affordance system namespace and classes have been deprecated as of XR Interaction Toolkit 3.0.0.
+The affordance system will be moved, replaced, and updated with a new interaction feedback system in a future version of the XR Interaction Toolkit.

 | **Property** | **Description** |
 |---|---|